devvvv100707/shapes/README.md

 ## ⭐ Support

-If you found this project interesting, consider giving it a star ⭐ on GitHub!
+If you found this project interesting, consider giving it a star ⭐